Tebmn/MoreToHear/README.md

 Should provide a non-intrusive, lore-friendly experience.
 Does not alter or add any ship logs

-This mod re implements content added by both Signals+ and BackersSignal among other things, and would likely create a confusing experience if used together.
+This mod re implements content added by both [Signals+](https://outerwildsmods.com/mods/signals/) and [Backers satellite signal](https://outerwildsmods.com/mods/backerssatellitesignal/) among other things, and will likely create a confusing experience if used together.

+Made in spite of xen-42 and the vastly inferior mod [Signals+](https://outerwildsmods.com/mods/signals/) which you definitely shouldn't check out as well.

 Open to suggestions and requests.